-Senior subeditor Kathryn Smuland Subeditors Jonathan Allen Laura Zúñiga Ariana Frampton Sarah Dookhun
+Chief subeditor

+Jonathan Allen

+Senior subeditor

+Kathryn Smuland

+Subeditors

+Ariana Frampton

+Charlotte Stretch

-Editor-in-chief Callum Campbell Publisher Richard Davey
+Editor-in-chief Callum Campbell Publisher

+Publisher Richard Davey

+Mining 2010

+Published by

+Law Business Research Ltd

+87 Lancaster Road

+London, W11 1QQ, UK

+Tel: +44 20 7908 1188

+Fax: +44 20 7229 6910

+© Law Business Research Ltd

+2010

-Mining 2009 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2009 No photocopying: copyright licences do not apply.
+No photocopying: copyright licences do not apply.
 ISSN 1748-3085

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of July 2009, be advised that this is a developing area.
+Although the information provided is accurate as of June 2010, be advised that this is a daywelpate area.